moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/dbt-athena-upgrade-guidance.md

 This creates a new branch `new-test-branch` off `DMT-236/dbt-athena-upgrade-main` branch and then collects the changes from `my-feature-branch` and merges these in to `new-test-branch`.
 After the first command check you are on the `new-test-branch` before proceeding.

-⚠️ WARNING ⚠️
+⚠️ __WARNING__ ⚠️

 Your `dev` models will not have the `external_location` parameter set, which is required to store the output model in the correct location.
-See instructions in the next section.
+See instructions in the [Insert external_location](#insert-external-location) section to insert the `external_location` and then cd into the `mojap_derived_tables` directory to run `dbt` commands as usual.
+Once you have deployed your models run tests and lint.
+See the section below on [SQLFluff linting changes](#sqlfluff-linting-changes).

 ## Insert `external_location`